Larouex/SmartKitchenOPCUA2IoTCentral/StandingFreezerOverview.md

-# Standing Freezer - Smart Kitchen OPC-UA Integration with IoTCentral
+# Standing Freezer - Smart Kitchen OPC-UA Integration with Azure IoT Central
 ![alt text](./Assets/commercial-standing-freezer-header.png "Standing Freezer")

 This is a detailed overview of the following...